M2Team/NanaBox/Documents/ConfigurationReference.md

 Note: You can add, remove and update network adapters at runtime starting with NanaBox 1.1.

+Note: Starting with NanaBox 1.5 Update 1, NanaBox will use the switch with the name "NanaBox" and the GUID "85C8668E-36FE-447F-AAE0-BA159A0142A7" created by NanaBox itself as the default switch, instead of Hyper-V Default Switch to improve the stability.

 #### Connected

 Make the current network adapter connected if set it true.